-I realized as I was researching for this recipe that we refer to channa chaat as cholay in our home.Typically cholay refers to a hot chickpea curry but for me cholay has always been a drier, tamarind coated snack.
-As I ventured out into the world, I learned that most people referred to it as chana chaat and there were so many variations of it.
+I realized, as I was researching this recipe, that we refer to channa chaat as cholay in our home.
+Typically, cholay refers to a tomato-based, hot chickpea curry, but for me, cholay has always been a drier, tamarind-coated snack.
+As I ventured out into the world, I learned that most people referred to it as chana chaat, and there were so many variations of it.
 With yogurt, without it, with potato, without it.

-Today I want to share my version of chana chaat with you!
+Today, I want to share my version of chana chaat with you!
 But first,

 What is chana chaat?

-My version of chana chaat has three main components:
+My version has three main components:

 Why you will love this dish

-- It is super quick to make, especially if you are using pre boiled or canned chickpeas.
-As for the imli chutney, I always have some on hand and all that is required is to assemble it.
-A perfect 20 minute lunch or snack.
+- It is super quick to make, especially if you are using pre-boiled or canned chickpeas.
+As for the imli chutney, I always have some on hand, and all that is required is to assemble it.
+A perfect 20-minute lunch or snack.

 - If you love spicy and tangy, then this one’s for you!

-How to make it quick and easy – use canned chickpeas!
+How to make it quick and easy: Use canned chickpeas!

-Once the chickpeas and potatoes are ready, give a taste test and add more salt if desired.
-Next, add all the veggies saving some cilantro to top the finished product.
-Mix the chaat well, plate into a wide, shallow bowl and garnish with the saved cilantro, chaat masala and additional chutney if desired.
+Next, add the boiled and cubed potato, Imli Chutney, and the chopped veggies, saving some cilantro to top the finished product.
+Mix the chaat well, and garnish with the saved cilantro, chaat masala, and additional chutney if desired.

 Some topping ideas